Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2017 Ford Escape introduced a mid-cycle update with new technologies and engines.
 Unfortunately, the 2017 model year had more issues reported to NHTSA than any other year after 2017 (before the fourth-generation 2020 Escape).

-NHTSA data shows the 2017 Ford Escape has nearly 500 complaints, and about half are related to the Escape’s 1.5L or 2.0L Ecoboost turbocharged four-cylinder engines.
-Misfiring and engine coolant leakage in the cylinders due to engine block cracking are the ’17 Escape’s biggest engine problems, with possible failure and even fire hazards.
+NHTSA data shows that the 2017 Ford Escape has nearly 500 complaints and about half are related to the Escape’s 1.5L or 2.0L Ecoboost turbocharged four-cylinder engines.
+Misfiring and engine coolant leakage in the cylinders due to engine block cracking are the ’17 Escape’s biggest engine problems, with possible failure and fire hazards.

 These problems appeared on a vehicle with only 50,000 miles.
 The owners filed a class action lawsuit because Ford had not issued a recall for this issue, and repairs/replacements could cost up to $10,000.